lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-06-09-Inductive_Definitions.md

 (Even if the precondition involves a universal quantifier, it will still be well behaved!)
-Precoditions not referring to the relation being defined can be anything, and can even refer negatively to an inductive relation to defined earlier.
+Precoditions not referring to the relation being defined can be anything, and can even refer negatively to an inductive relation defined earlier.

 In mathematics (and in Isabelle), an inductive definition carves out a distinguished subset of something we have already.